 Fight for Racial Justice

 "We need to be honest about institutional racism in our country.
-Only then can we truly live up to our nation's most fundamental creed that ‘all men are created equal.’"
+Only then can we truly live up to our nation's most fundamental creed that ‘all people are created equal.’"

 - Zak Ringelstein -